Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

-Any remaining undesignated areas in the state will be designated in this round, which must be completed by December 31, 2020.
+If there are any remaining undesignated areas in the state, they will be designated in this round, which must be completed by December 31, 2020.

 On January 21, 2015, the Environmental Protection Commission approved a revision to the State Implementation Plan (SIP) to attain the lead National Ambient Air Quality Standards (NAAQS) in Council Bluffs.
 The transmittal letter and SIP revision are dated January 30, 2015, and were forwarded to the U.S. EPA on February 3rd for federal review.

 On May 17, 2016, the Environmental Protection Commission approved a revision to the State Implementation Plan (SIP) to attain the 1-hour SO2 National Ambient Air Quality Standards (NAAQS) in Muscatine county.
 The SIP revision was forwarded to U.S. EPA on May 17th for federal notice and approval.